Hacknocraft/AppFriendsDocs/docs/ios.md

 Key           | Type          | Description
 ------------- | ------------- | -------------
-kHCUserName   | text          | the username
+"username"    | text          | the username
-kHCUserAvatar | text          | optional, the full URL of the user's avatar kHCUserAppID  | text          | optional, the user's userID in **your own app**.
-If userID is not provided here, we will assign an ID to this user. kHCUserEmail  | text          | optional, the user's email
+"avatar"      | text          | optional, the full URL of the user's avatar "id"		    | text          | optional, the user's userID in **your own app**.
+If userID is not provided here, we will assign an ID to this user.
+"email"       | text          | optional, the user's email "token"       | text          | optional, assign a token to the user.
+If provided at signup, the later login has to provde the same token.
+If the user's token has changed, please use admin secret to update the user's token.

 ## Styling